Open Accessibility Menu

 Hip pain affects about 7% of adults in the United States, and it can be debilitating.
 If hip discomfort or stiffness negatively affects your quality of life, the interventional pain management experts at American Pain Consortium offer personalized solutions.
 They use advanced, holistic treatments, when possible, to manage your pain and provide long-lasting relief.

-Schedule an appointment to learn more about your options.
+Schedule an appointment to learn more about hip pain management.

 What is Hip Pain?